0xSero/partisia-docs/docs/pbc-fundamentals/consensus.md

 That is, the databases are in an inconsistent state and the non-overdraft policy of the system was not enforced as the protocol allowed Alice to *double-spend* her savings.

-To prevent such a scenario it is *crucial* to ensure that decentralized databases are consistent by ensuring that *all transactions are executed in the same order* at all nodes holding a copy of the database, and this is the reason a consensus mechanism is needed.
+To prevent such a scenario it must be ensured that the decentralized database is consistent i.e., it must be ensured that *all transactions are executed in the same order* at all nodes holding a copy of the database.
+This is exactly what a consensus mechanism ensures.

 ## What is a consensus mechanism